twitocode/Tantalum/content/Income Statement.md

 CreatedAt: 2024-03-18
 MOC: "[[Business MOC]]"
 tags:
 - Unit-2
 TARGET DECK: Grade 11::BAF3M1::Unit 2
 ---

-# Income Statement #flashcard
+# Income Statement
 It is a type of [[Financial Statement]] that records revenue generated and expenses incurred by a company over a [[Fiscal Period]]
 <!--ID: 1718216451537-->